 About the course

-The course explores the exciting multi-disciplinary field of Environmental Science.
-You will develop knowledge and the specialised skill set required to work with the sector.
-Environmental Science is a broad subject area where you will able develop the knowledge and skills to understand the consequences on the environment of growing populations and high-standards of living.
-This course provides a variety of exciting opportunities working with the National Trust, which will help you to develop an understanding of environmental conservation and its impact on our surroundings.
+The course explores the exciting multi-disciplinary field of Countryside management.
+You will develop the knowledge and specialised skill set required to work with the sector.
+Countryside management is a broad subject area where you will able develop the knowledge and skills to understand the consequences on the environment of growing populations and high-standards of living.
+This course provides a variety of exciting opportunities working with a variety of organisations including the National Trust, Canals and rivers trust alongside other local farms and community groups.
+All of these experiences will help you to develop an understanding of environmental conservation and its impact on our surroundings.
 Field trips are a key part of this study programme and include visits to coastal, land-based and countryside environments.
 You will also develop practical and analytical skills and be able to apply the knowledge gained on the field trips in our state of the art laboratories and facilities.
 The course offers you an insight into subjects at the heart of countryside and environment, including ecology and conservation, estate management, environmental and coastal issues, woodland, plants and soil science.

 Type of LearningSchool Leaver